alteryx/evalml/docs/source/api_reference.rst

 Classifiers
 -----------

-Classifiers learn from input data to predict a class label.
+Classifiers are models which can be trained to predict a class label from input data.

 .. autosummary::
     :toctree: generated